prograwan/iniparse/readme.txt

-This is a C/C + + structure serialization/deserialization framework, its use is very simple and efficient, does not add any mental burden¡£
+This is a C/C + + structure serialization/deserialization framework, its use is very simple and efficient, does not add any mental burden.

 exp1:
-	at iniparse.c::iniparse_test function is a very complicated comprehensive test cases¡£
+	at iniparse.c::iniparse_test function is a very complicated comprehensive test cases.

 exp2:
 	//define struct inimsg2